funkybob/funky-request/README.md

 Options:

- - method : GET
+ - method : GET | POST | ...
- - data : query params or post body
+ - data : post body
+ - form : form element to POST
  - headers: {}
+ - query:

+If *form* is provided, it will override *data*, and a FormData instance will be constructed with it.

+If provided, *data* will be encoded according to the 'Content-Type' header.
+If it is 'application/json', then *data* will be JSON encoded.
+Otherwise, URL encoding will be applied.

 # request.defaultHeaders = {}